livepeer/docs/quickstart-short.md

 title: Livepeer Quickstart
 ---

-This Quickstart includes a detailed overview of how Livepeer works with contextual information about the steps to set up a [combined Livepeer Orchestrator and Transcoder](/video-miners/core-concepts/architecture).
+This Quickstart guide includes a detailed overview of how Livepeer works with contextual information about the steps to set up a [combined Livepeer Orchestrator and Transcoder](/video-miners/core-concepts/architecture).

-[**Video Miners**](/installation/quickstart#start-video-mining) will be able to install and set up an Orchestrator for video mining and use your current GPU for transcoding.
+[**Video Miners**](/video-miners/core-concepts/roles-and-responsibilities) will be able to install and set up an Orchestrator for video mining and use your current GPU for transcoding.

-[**Developers**](/installation/quickstart#start-developing) will be able to install and setup Livepeer for developing.

 ## What you need to know

 - familiarity with platform capabilities highlighted in [Protocol Core Concepts](/protocol/core-concepts/).